-S4.6 Continuous Improvement
+S.4.6 Continuous Improvement

-Processes are in place to monitor the adequacy, suitability and effectiveness of all AM planning activities to drive a continuous cycle of review, corrective action and improvement.
-These are covered by Appendix V, Improvement programme.
+Processes are in place to monitor the adequacy, suitability and effectiveness of all asset management planning activities to drive a continuous cycle of review, corrective action and improvement.
+These are covered in Appendix V: Improvement Programme.